 This week Microsoft announced huge increases in the amount of free online storage space with each OneDrive account, and sharply reduced prices again for additional space.
 Synced online file storage is turning into a basic component of our devices, something that we expect instead of a premium feature that we pay for. […] continuedRead more

 Bruceb Cloud Backup offers monitored online backups for small businesses and home computers.
 I’m happy to announce a major upgrade that lowers costs and makes it easier to take advantage of the service.
-For a single low price, the Bruceb Cloud Backup program can be installed on all your computers (no more license fees!), with unlimited storage space for your backed-up files in Amazon’s secure S3 global server network. […] continuedRead more
+For a single low price, the Bruceb Cloud Backup program can be installed on all your computers (no more license fees!), […] continuedRead more

 Microsoft has long believed that OneNote should be better known as one of its signature products.
 OneNote has been included with every version of Office 2010 and Office 2013, and it is now available for free on every computing platform – there is a free version of OneNote for every type of phone, tablet, laptop, and desktop computer, as well as a web-based version. […] continuedRead more